yonaka15/mcp-server-runner/README.md

 # MCP Server Runner

+> **Note**: This project is currently under active development and in WIP (Work In Progress) status.
+Features and APIs may change significantly.

-A WebSocket server implementation for running Model Context Protocol (MCP) servers.
+A WebSocket server implementation for running [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP) servers.
 This application enables MCP servers to be accessed via WebSocket connections, facilitating integration with web applications and other network-enabled clients.

+## Development Status

+- 🚧 **Work In Progress**: This software is in active development
+- ⚠️ **API Stability**: APIs and features may change without notice
+- 🧪 **Testing**: Currently undergoing testing and refinement
+- 📝 **Documentation**: Documentation is being actively updated

 ## Overview